Forecasting high-dimensional functional time series: Application to sub-national age-specific mortality: Forecast accuracy evaluation of sub-national mortality data

-In the same line as with the pointwise coverage probability, and to make the interpretation of the results easier, in the second row of Figures~\ref{fig:5} and~\ref{fig:6}, we present the CPD for both populations as well both nominal levels.
+In the same line as with the pointwise coverage probability, and to make the interpretation of the results easier, in the second row of Figures~\ref{fig:5} and~\ref{fig:6}, we present the CPD for both populations as well as both nominal levels.
 In general, we can observe that for the three countries, the $95\%$ nominal level achieves the lowest range of values of the CPD.
-Regarding the $80\%$ nominal level, FMP-ANOVA produced superior results in the case of the United States than in the case of France.
+Regarding the $80\%$ nominal level, the FMP-ANOVA produced superior results in the case of the US over the case of France.
 In contrast, in the case of Japan, both approaches outperformed France.
-In Figure~\ref{fig:6} with the $ 95\%$ nominal level, FM-ANOVA yields the narrowest range of values for the cases of the United States and France, which outperform the Japanese case in terms of CPD.
+In Figure~\ref{fig:6} with the $95\%$ nominal level, FM-ANOVA yields the narrowest range of values for the cases of the US and France, which outperform the Japanese case in terms of CPD.
 The third row of Figures~\ref{fig:5} and~\ref{fig:6} presents the results for the mean interval score for both populations.
 In general, according to both methodologies, the interval score shows better performance in the case of France than in the other two countries; nonetheless, the case of the US has the best overall average interval score performance.